ForgeRock/axiad/README.md

 ### ForgeRock Configuration
 1. Log into your ForgeRock AM console.
 2. Create a new Authentication Tree as shown in Example section.
-3. Click the Certificate Collector Node and configuer the Certificate Collection Method to Either.
+3. Click the Certificate Collector Node and configure the Certificate Collection Method to Either.
-4. Click teh Certificate Validation Node and configure below options
-   1. Enable Check Certificate Expiration option.
+4. Click the Certificate Validation Node and configure below options 4.1.
+Enable Check Certificate Expiration option.
-   2. Enable Match Certificate to CRL option.
+   4.2.
+Enable Match Certificate to CRL option.
-   3. Enable Cache CRLs in Memory option.
+   4.3.
+Enable Cache CRLs in Memory option.
-   4. Enable Update CA CRLs from CRLDistributionPoint option.
+   4.4.
+Enable Update CA CRLs from CRLDistributionPoint option.
-   5. Add LDAP Server Where Certificates are Stored.
+   4.5.
+Add LDAP Server Where Certificates are Stored.
-   6. Configure LDAP Server Authentication Password.
+   4.6.
+Configure LDAP Server Authentication Password.
-   7. Enable Use SSL/TLS for LDAP Access.
+   4.7.
+Enable Use SSL/TLS for LDAP Access.
-5. Click Certificate User Extractor Node, and SubjectAltNameExt Value Type to Access User Profile to UPN.
+5. Click Certificate User Extractor Node, and configure SubjectAltNameExt Value Type to Access User Profile to UPN.

  ### Example Flow